ARTHRITIS & JOINT PAIN · 7-DAY PLAN · LOGANSPORT, IN

 Get checked promptly if any of these are true.

-- Rapidly worsening swelling or a hot, red joint (especially with fever)
+- Rapidly worsening swelling or bruising

-- Pain that is worsening day-to-day despite reducing activity
+- Pain worsening day-to-day despite scaling down

 If you’re unsure, start with Contact & Location and we’ll guide you.